 WHAT EXACTLY DOES THE WRITER'S VOICE MEAN?

-On the surface, it seems like a thing to cultivate, practice, and emulate.
-But the problem with this idea is that it places that voice outside of yourself, something to capture or attain.
-But your writing voice is a full embrace of yourself.
-Your unique experience, culture, background, perspective, and opinions.
+On the surface, it seems like something to cultivate, practice, and emulate.
+But the problem with this approach is that it places that voice outside of yourself, something to capture or attain.

 So how do you embrace yourself, warts and all, to cultivate your voice as a writer?